-- During the year, the Company secured net loans totalling \$33,856: - During the year, two directors advanced funds totaling \$303,856 and subsequently during the year, \$270,000 was repaid.
+- During the year, the Company secured net loans totaling \$33,856: - During the year, two directors advanced funds totaling \$303,856 and subsequently during the year, \$270,000 was repaid.

-As at April 30, 2023, the Company had a cash balance of \$451,132 and a working capital deficit of \$289,563.
+As at October 31, 2023, the Company had a cash balance of \$798,682 (\$285,000 held in the lawyer's trust account until December, 2023) and working capital of \$60,002.

-The Company presently is in a capital deficit position and management has refrained from receiving any cash pay in order to maintain overhead expenses and certain committed expenditures.
-Management closed a \$1.6 million financing in May, 2023 and will be able to meet its overhead obligation to the end of fiscal 2023.
+To conserve cash, certain management and ex-management personnel has refrained from receiving any cash pay in order to meet overhead expenses and certain committed expenditures.
+Management raised \$1,584,900 in financing in November and December of 2023.
 However, in order to fulfill plans to achieve the Company's exploration targets, electrolyte production and rolling out of a commercially viable redox battery, substantially more capital would be required.
 Raising funds is a constant goal and management is working on the next round of financing.
-Management believes the Company will achieve its goals, however, there are no assurances that management will be successful in securing the needed capital.
+Management believes the Company will achieve its financing goals; but, there are no assurances that management will be successful in securing the needed capital.